 Deleting your account will remove your access to the event.

-Get ready to hear from leading design, business and sustainability visionaries from around the world, exploring design-led solutions to today’s biggest challenges.
+Get ready to hear from leading design, business and sustainability visionaries from around the world, exploring design-led solutions to the climate crisis.
+Check out the programme:

 The common thread in Alexei’s life has been about creating and nurturing divergent ideas and teams that have the potential to bring about positive change.
 Alexei kicked off his career working in the nascent Supply Chain technology space at US based i2 Technologies (Blue Yonder).
 After stints in Software solutions companies such as MatrixOne (Dassault), MRO (IBM) and Ariba (SAP), Alexei struck out on his own moving to Poland and building a small team offering consultancy to the industry.
 Later Alexei co-founded the Innovation Consultancy UnfroZenmind based in Paris.